-6.2.3 Waste Awareness Week 2019 (#WAW19)
+7.2.3 Waste Awareness Week 2019 (#WAW19)

 The Waste Awareness Week campaign ran for its third consecutive year in 2019.
-17 waste related events were held over nine days from Saturday 28th September to Sunday 6th October, including visits to 311 flats across Ffriddoedd and St Mary's sites to discuss recycling and waste with new students.
-Other events included visits to student properties in the wider community, 2 litter picks, a beach clean visit, waste-themed film night, a careers session for students with an interest in working in waste management and a talk at Treborth on sustainable alternatives to plastic plant pots.
+Seventeen waste related events were held over nine days from Saturday 28th September to Sunday 6th October, including visits to 311 flats across Ffriddoedd and St Mary's sites to discuss recycling and waste with new students.
+Other events included visits to student properties in the wider community, two litter picks plus one beach clean visit, a waste-themed film night, a careers session for students with an interest in working in waste management and a talk at Treborth on sustainable alternatives to plastic plant pots.